Our clients reduced project time to market by over 6 months on average.

 Imandra employs a myriad of cutting-edge AI techniques for rigorous analysis of model properties and automated test suite generation.

-Applying MBSE to your development process means connecting all of the stakeholders over a mathematically precise executable model.
+Applying MBSD to your development process means connecting all of the stakeholders over a mathematically precise executable model.

 The result is that you have a single source of truth - that you can run, formally verify, use to auto-generate test cases, and much more.